Avengers: The Initiative: Dark Reign

 Following the aftermath of the Secret Invasion, the Fifty-State Initiative is shut down and the Thunderbolts Initiative is established when Norman Osborn takes over.

 Those that had been replaced by Skrulls alongside Alicia Masters meet with Doc Samson at Camp Hammond as part of a support group.
-While noting the hostilities of Red Nine, Annex, Geiger, Batwing, and Prodigy over the shooting of Crusader, Delroy states he is leaving the Initiative and joining up with Ryder to hunt down any Skrulls still hiding out on Earth.
+Delroy states he is leaving the Initiative and joining up with Ryder to hunt down any Skrulls still hiding out on Earth.
 Taskmaster confronts Mutant Zero and discovers that she is really Typhoid Mary.
 Gauntlet takes control as head of Camp Hammond because of his position as the highest-ranking officer left.
 Despite an offer by Gauntlet, Hank Pym leaves the camp because he "was never here".

-Next some of the latest recruits graduated and were assigned to different teams.
-Batwing became a member of the Shadow Initiative, Melee was assigned to additional training to become a Camp Hammond instructor for martial arts, Annex became a member of the Mavericks (New Mexico) and Red Nine of The Cavalry, Georgia.
+Some of the latest recruits graduate and are assigned to different teams.
+Batwing joins the Shadow Initiative, Melee is assigned to additional training to become a Camp Hammond instructor for martial arts, Annex joins the Mavericks, and Red Nine joins the Cavalry.
 Geiger also graduated, but it was not mentioned where she was to be stationed.
 Camp Hammond instructor Stingray became the new leader of the Point Men (Hawaii).
-Because of their villainous past, Sunstreak and Prodigy were not assigned to an Initiative State Team yet, but have to remain under training at Camp Hammond.
+Because of their villainous past, Sunstreak and Prodigy remain under training at Camp Hammond.
 Since Gorilla Girl felt she was typical cannon fodder, she went home and was listed as a reserve member.
-Meanwhile, Baron von Blitzschlag encountered the Thor-clone (now dubbed Ragnarok), which was reactivated by a failsafe programmed by the Hank Pym Skrull, which required his access code to keep him contained.
-The clone apparently killed the Baron within a couple of minutes.
-Thereafter, Ragnarok was attacked by Thor-Girl who he beat after a long and heavy fight above Camp Hammond.
-Even a trick of Trauma (posing as the real Thor) was ineffective.
-Outside Gorilla Girl, on her way back home, escaped from her car and opposed Ragnarok.
-As she was about to lose the fight, a light appeared.
-The former New Warriors (now called Counter Force) appeared, ready to fight.
+Meanwhile, Baron von Blitzschlag encounters Ragnarok, who apparently kills him.